JimmyTran1206/JPACRUDProject/README.md

 ## Technology used
 - Frontend: Java JSP/ JSTL, HTML, CSS, and Bootstrap.
-- Backend: Java JPA, JPQL, String MVC, Boot, and MySQL.
+- Backend: Java JPA, JPQL, String MVC, Boot, Gradle and MySQL.

 This is a fullstack application.
 In the front end, Java JSP/ JSTL,  HTML, CSS, and Bootstrap are employed to make the page responsive with various device viewports.

-In the back end, Java Spring MVC, Boot, JPQL, and Hibernate are used to control the routes, the end points, and interact with the MySQL database, and JPA is used for Object-Relation-Mapping.
+In the back end, Java Spring MVC, Boot, JPQL, and Hibernate are used to control the routes, the end points, and interact with the MySQL database.
+JPA is used for Object-Relation-Mapping, and Gradle is used to manage libraries, drivers, frameworks, and dependencies.

 This application is built with responsiveness and user experience in mind.
 Many complicated routings and data transfers have been carefully handled by combinations of Java backend technology, most notably by Spring, Boot, and Hibernate, to ensure smoothness of connection, user data handling, and user experience.